-The McFarland Clinic Patient Education Department in Marshalltown, IA, is comprised of a dedicated team of educators and nurses who work with patients in medical nutrition therapy and nutrition counseling, diabetes management and education and anticoagulation management and education.
+The McFarland Clinic Patient Education Department in Marshalltown, IA, is comprised of a dedicated team of nurses who work with patients on diabetes management and education and anticoagulation management and education.

 The Patient Education Department has two diabetes educators on staff who work with diabetic patients on an individual and group basis, along with running a Diabetes Support Group.
 These educators work with patients to provide them with resources and education to help them control their diabetes.
 During their routine visits with patients, they address part of the American Association of Diabetic Educators 7-Self Care Behaviors: